 New tools like edge computing and augmented reality are making automation smarter.
 Augmented reality, for example, guides technicians step-by-step during repairs.

 I’m excited about how these advances will make automated systems even more helpful.
+Edge computing allows data processing closer to the source, reducing latency and making automated systems faster and more efficient.

 Following Rules and Standards